 In the last two decades Washington State’s domestic violence laws have undergone bold changes.
+Sometimes honing in on the best Domestic Violence Legal Resources can be overwhelming, so we wanted to make things a little easier.
 Washington now holds some of the toughest domestic violence arrest, release, and sentencing policies in the nation, meant to help protect victims.
 Know that if you are dealing with a domestic violence situation as part of a separation or divorce, our family law attorney is here to represent you.
+Contact us today!

 Domestic Violence Legal Definitions